jackdoe/programming-for-kids/week-018.md

 Now lets just read the bytes, and just show the numbers, starting at position 54, when we print new line every 106, and also we are gonna print every 4th byte.

-first just print the byutes:
+first just print the bytes:

 ```